yuxi229/PseudoPipe/README.md

 When you predict pseudogenes using PseudoPipe first time, we suggest you to run PseudoPipe step by step.

-Here shows an example of using PseudoPipe to predict pseudogenes in chimpanzee.
+Here shows an example of using PseudoPipe to predict pseudogenes in humans.

 To cite Pseudopipe, please refer to the following publication: